copier-org/copier/docs/configuring.md

 Also don't ask questions to the user; just use default values [obtained from other sources](#configuration-sources).

+Info:

     It makes no sense to define this in `copier.yml`.

 ### `migrations`